 Counseling students must accumulate a minimum of 700 hours of on-site experience at their appointed clinical site.
-A minimum of 300 of these 700 hours must be direct, face-to-face counseling hours.
+A minimum of 300 of these 700 hours must be direct, face-toface counseling hours.
 Students must also gain a minimum of one hour per week of individual supervision and one and one-half hours per week of group supervision by an approved faculty-member of the counseling practicum and the two internships.

-CED6912: Applied Practicum and Treatment Planning Lab in Counseling
+CED6913: Applied Practicum and Treatment Planning Lab in Counseling

-2 hours.
+3 hours.
 Spring semester.
 Prepares students to conduct intake interviews, maintain appropriate documentation and conduct effective treatment planning, and maximize the supervision process.
 Special attention given to use of the DSM-5 for diagnosis, treatment planning and practice.
 Emphasis placed on increased awareness of self/personality and the core conditions of a therapeutic relationship; practice of basic counseling skills in role-play; ethical issues, management of crises, making appropriate referrals, and other topics relevant to the counseling process including information on licensure and credentialing and professional involvement in the counseling profession through ACA and its associations such as IAMFC, ASERVIC and AMHCA.
 Information given on societies such as APA, AAMFT and CAPS.

 Minimum grade for successful completion of this course is B-.

 Students must receive approval for continuance on the Clinical Qualifying Evaluation.

-- CED6113: Helping Relationships (minimum grade B-) - CED6123: Ethical, Legal and Professional Standards in Professional Counseling and Marriage & Family Counseling (minimum grade B-) - CED6622: Clinical Assessment of Individual, Marital and Family Counseling - Advisor may recommend or require additional courses or other remedial work.
+- CED6113: Helping Relationships (minimum grade B-) - CED6123: Ethical, Legal and Professional Standards in Professional Counseling and Marriage & Family Counseling (minimum grade B-) - Advisor may recommend or require additional courses or other remedial work.